warnikchow/kosp2e/README.md

 | StyleKQC |   CC-BY-SA 4.0  |          AI agent<br>(commands)          |                Speech act (4) <br>and topic (6)<br>labels are included               |                      30,000 utterances<br>(28,800 / 400 / 800)                     |     237K / 391K     |          60         |
 | Covid-ED | CC-BY-NC-SA 4.0 |           Diary<br>(monologue)           |             Sentences are in<br>document level;<br>emotion tags included             |                      32,284 utterances<br>(31,324 / 333 / 627)                     |     358K / 571K     |          71         |

+- The total number of *.wav* files in *Zeroth* dataset does not match with the total number of translation pairs that are provided, since some of the examples were excluded in the corpus construction to guarantee the data quality.
+However, to maintain files of the original *Zeroth* dataset, we did not delete them from the *.wav* files folder.
+The preprocessing and data loading is not affected by the difference of file list.
+- Currently, the emotion tags in *Covid-ED* dataset is in cleansing.
+This does not affect the end-to-end or pipeline processing of the files.

 ## Baseline
 |            Model           | BLEU | WER<br>(ASR) | BLEU<br>(MT/ST) |
 |:--------------------------:|:----:|:------------:|:---------------:|